OHSU Benefits Summary

-- The Program will reimburse up to $900 for residents to purchase one pair of surgical loupes.
+- The program will reimburse up to $950 for residents to purchase one pair of surgical loupes.

 - Residents are allotted an educational travel stipend per year that can be used to attend conferences they have been invited to participate.

 - Residents are unionized through AFSCME.
-Negotiations are ongoing, but more information can be found at https://www.ohsuhou.org/
+More information can be found at https://www.ohsuhou.org/